CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 CONCLUSION

 Today is all about the Gold Cup and it looks to be a fascinating race and one of the best Gold Cups we have seen for many years.
-Can A Plus Tard do it again?
-Could Minella Indo roll back the years and do it again?
-Or might Galopin Des Champs turn promise into stardom?
+Can Galopin Des Champs do it again?
+Could Bravemansgame peg back last years deficit, or will Fastorslow inflict a third defeat against the favourite.

 Whatever happens, it looks an exciting race.